-FEFP and State Categorical Funding For Fiscal Year 2016-2017
+FEFP and State Categorical Funding For Fiscal Year 2019-2020

-Funds for state support to school districts are provided primarily by legislative appropriations, and the Legislature's Final Conference Report for fiscal year 2016-2017 was published on March 8, 2016.
+Funds for state support to school districts are provided primarily by legislative appropriations.
+The Legislature's Final Conference Report for fiscal year 2019-2020 was published on May 1, 2019.
 The major portion of state support is distributed through the Florida Education Finance Program (FEFP).
 The FEFP is the primary source for the General Fund which funds the major portion of the schools' operating budget.
 There are other sources of funding; however, the FEFP is the foundation for financing Florida's K-12 educational programs.
-(See Appendices for 2015-2016 Funding for Florida School Districts.)
+(See Appendices for 2018-2019 Funding for Florida School Districts.)

-The Final Conference Report reflects the revenue allocation to Okaloosa County generated through the FEFP for fiscal year 2016-2017 in the following categories:
+The Final Conference Report reflects the revenue allocation to Okaloosa County generated through the FEFP for fiscal year 2019-2020 in the following categories:

-- Base FEFP Funding
+- FEFP Base Funding

 - Safe Schools

 - 0.748 Mill Compression

 - Supplemental Academic Instruction

 - ESE Guarantee

 - Reading Instruction

 - DJJ Supplemental

 - Virtual Education

 - Instructional Materials

 - Student Transportation

 - Digital Classrooms

 - Teacher Classroom Supply Assistance

 - Federally Connected Student Supplement

+- Mental Health Assistance

+- Best & Brightest Scholarship

-A key feature of the FEFP is that it bases financial support for education upon the individual student participating in a particular educational program rather than upon the number of teachers or classrooms.
+A key feature of the FEFP is that it bases financial support for education upon the individual students participating in a particular educational program rather than upon the number of teachers or classrooms.
 The primary portion of the FEFP is FEFP Base Funding.
 FEFP Base Funding is calculated as follows:

-Base Student Allocation (BSA)

-X District Cost Differential (DCD)

-X Weighted FTE

-= FEFP Base Funding
+Base Student Allocation (BSA) X District Cost Differential (DCD) X Weighted FTE = FEFP Base Funding

-Weighted FTE is calculated by multiplying the number of full-time equivalent (FTE) students in each of the funded education programs by the Program Cost Factors (PCF) to obtain weighted FTE (WFTE) students.
+Weighted FTE is calculated by multiplying the number of full-time equivalent (FTE) students in each of the funded education programs by the corresponding Program Cost Factors (PCF) to obtain weighted FTE (WFTE).
 Program cost factors are determined by the Legislature and represent relative cost differences among the FEFP programs.